 Malala Yousafzai, the 14-year-old Pakistani blogger who was shot by the Taliban last week for being an advocate for girls' education, has been moved from Pakistan to a U.K. hospital specializing in pediatric trauma.

 Malala traveled to the U.K. via an air ambulance provided by the United Arab Emirates.
 Her departure was kept a secret until she was out of Pakistan due to safety concerns.

-Both of the bullets that were lodged in her head and neck ...
+Both of the bullets that were lodged in her head and neck have been removed, and she remains in stable, though serious, condition.
 Read More

 on Oct 11, 2012

 on May 18, 2011

 Women for Women International provides education and aid for women in war-torn areas.
 Currently, they operate in eight countries -- Sudan, Nigeria, Congo, Bosnia, Rwanda, Kosovo, Iraq and Afghanistan -- teaching women how to read and become more self-sufficient.